What are the Passions of the Soul?

 Everyone experiences the passions within themselves.
 This makes the knowledge about it always highly sought after.

 But what the ancients have taught us is so little and mostly so hard to believe.
-This is why I must approach the truth by deviating from the paths they followed.
+This is why I must deviate from the paths they followed.

-Consequently, we must think that what is a Passion in the soul is commonly an Action in the body.
+Consequently, a Passion in the soul is commonly an Action in the body.

 3. What rule should be followed for this purpose

-Everything we experience in ourselves, and that we see can also exist in completely inanimate bodies, must be attributed only to our body.
+Everything we experience in ourselves that we experience also in inanimate bodies must be attributed only to our body.

-Conversely, that everything in us which we cannot in any way conceive as belonging to a body must be attributed to our soul.
+Conversely, everything in us which we cannot conceive as belonging to a body must be attributed to our soul.

-4. That heat and movement of the limbs proceed from the body, and thoughts from the soul
+4. Heat and the movement of the limbs come from the body.
+Thoughts come from the soul

 All types of thoughts in us belong to the soul.